WebsiteBaker-modules/anynews/README.md

 	BETTER USE (FROM V2.8.0 ONWARDS)
 	echo getNewsItems();

-***Note:*** With cwsoft-anynews v2.8.0 the more flexible function getNewsItems() was introduced, allowing to specify parameters in arbitrary order via a configuration array.
-It's recommended to use the new function in all your newer projects.
-To achieve the same output as above, you would need to add the following code to your code section or template:
+***Note:*** With cwsoft-anynews v2.8.0 the more flexible function `getNewsItems()` was introduced, allowing you to specify parameters in arbitrary order via a configuration array.
+It's recommended to use the new function in all newer projects.
+Invoking `getNewsItems()`without configuration array will use the same default values as listed above.

-	$output = getNewsItems();
-	echo $output;

-To customize the Anynews output, you can specify the parameters you want to modify in an configuration array, using an arbitrary order.
-A customized call with a different template and sort order is shown below:
+You can customize the Anynews output by passing over a configuration array with your settings.
+An example with a different template and sort order is shown below:

 	$config = array(
 		'sort_order' => 2,